 Find out how you can get more subscribers by seeing which of your published videos are helping to grow your audience!
 Head to Advanced Mode in the Audience tab to find out which videos are convincing people to hit the subscribe button.

-Consider what it is that is making people subscribe, whether the content itself is especially strong or you’ve maybe asked viewers to follow your channel.
+Consider what it is that is making people subscribe.
+Perhaps the content itself is especially strong, or maybe you explicitly asked viewers to follow your channel.
 Whatever it is, make sure you’re doing more of it!

 Head to the Audience tab to see which of your videos are encouraging new viewers to come back and watch more of your content.